ganglen/xl4-ye/README.md

 ANC is the basis of the explorer and offers abstraction for most of the features of NETCONF.
 It is packaged as a maven artifact so it can be installed using `mvn install` in the `anc` directory.

+## Modifications from the original Cisco Netconf Explorer
+The changes are mostly on the Frontend side only
+ - Removed unused views and components
+ - For data view, removed "keys" in the data tree and display it to beside the name of the parent node